3 Data Science Tools for Reporting

 • Collaborating with teams already using LaTeX workflows

-• You need the ecosystem of specialized packages LaTeX offers
+• You need the ecosystem of specialised packages LaTeX offers

 Consider Typst when: